smnorris/bcbasins/notes_cross_boundary.md

 ## Canada

-- the National Hydrographic Network does not include watershed definitions (I had presumed it did)
+- the National Hydrographic Network does not include detailed watershed definitions, only large workareas.

 ### Alberta

-Get watersheds data and load to postgres:
+Province of Alberta data are available and can be loaded to postgres, however HydroSHEDS data are adequate for our purposes.

 ```
 wget https://extranet.gov.ab.ca/srd/geodiscover/srd_pub/inlandWaters/ArcHydro/AlbertaArcHydroPhase2.zip